-But POP3 RR3-A and RR3-B does receive overall best path which is Path 1 and best external path which is Path 2 because simply the ASBR in POP3 sends best external path to its RR which is RR3-A and RR3-B
+But POP3 RR3-A and RR3-B does receive the overall best path which is Path 1 and the best external path which is Path 2 because simply the ASBR in POP3 sends the best external path to its RR which is RR3-A and RR3-B

-Here, BGP Add-path could be used to sent best external path from RR3-A and RR3-B to the POP 1 and POP2 Route Reflectors.
-But the problem with BGP Add-path, it requires every PE, ASBRs and Route Reflector software and hardware upgrade.
+Here, BGP Add-path could be used to sent the best external path from RR3-A and RR3-B to the POP 1 and POP2 Route Reflectors.
+But the problem with BGP Add-path, it requires every PE, ASBRs, and Route Reflector software and hardware upgrade.

-For example, if traffic comes from POP2 which doesn’t have ASBR and needs to go to the prefix, RR2-A and RR2-B will have two paths in this case.
-One is overall best path which is Path1 and another is best external path which is Path2.
-Both path would be installed in RRs RIB and FIB (BGP PIC is enabled in addition to BGP best external).
-In case Path 1 fails, since best external path is already in the RIB and FIB, BGP PIC would just changed the pointer to the best external BGP path and you wouldn’t even lose packet.
+For example, if traffic comes from POP2 which doesn't have ASBR and needs to go to the prefix, RR2-A and RR2-B will have two paths in this case.
+One is an overall best path which is Path1 and another is a best external path which is Path2.
+Both paths would be installed in RRs RIB and FIB (BGP PIC is enabled in addition to BGP best external).
+In case Path 1 fails, since the best external path is already in the RIB and FIB, BGP PIC would just change the pointer to the best external BGP path and you wouldn't even lose the packet.

 - BGP best external helps BGP convergence both in IP and MPLS network.

 - BGP best external is especially useful with BGP PIC and some vendors enable BGP PIC by default when the BGP best external is enabled.
 If you will use BGP best external in the network, test before deployment because your vendor implementation might be slightly different.